This article is intended as an overview of the contents of a separation agreement.

 - other significant change of circumstance, for example change in income

 In order to formalise 'full disclosure', the agreement should include several lists or schedules detailing all assets and responsibilities, their values and other relevant details.
-These lists are then referred to by the various sections of the terms of the agreement that deal with different types of assets and responsibilities.
+These lists are then referred to by the various sections that deal with different types of assets and responsibilities.

 Your house or home